 When it comes to my students, I give my all by holding a warm and inviting presence throughout each class or session.
 Each class is planned out according to a theme or goal.
 That space is held unless there is something more pressing.
 Meaning if a student comes to me asking for something special in a private setting, I will accommodate that request.
 If a class feels a certain way, I may abandon the plan altogether and find something that fits the mood.

-I love yoga and to me that means showing up for myself, not for others.
+My personal practice means showing up for myself and not for others.
 I have never felt like I fit into the typical crowd of yogis.
 All the yogis who look and sound alike.
 It’s too much like the popular clique in high school, if you ask me.
 Totally fitting in has never been my bag.
 Sharing my vibe and leading others toward theirs is what makes me jump out of bed!

 Yoga is meant for EVERY BODY, and with personalized yoga sessions I cater to each student’s needs.
 Specializing in yoga for cross training (athletic conditioning), vinyasa that’s safe for postpartum bodies and yin yoga for everyone.
 To help you grow your yoga practice and reach your goals, you can take live classes (in-person or online) or use one of my pre-recorded videos.

 An alternative yoga vibe can be found through my videos, programs and personal interactions.
 Giving EVERYONE the opportunity to practice and grow while keeping it down to earth, maybe at times, a little unconventional, that’s my jam.

 More about me: